 A biological control that can be applied similar to a traditional is insecticide is any product containing Beauvaria bassiana.
 This entomopathogenic fungus is usually applied as a foliar spray and is parasitic to many soft body insects.
 The organism is available in both liquid or powder form, but the powder is more stable and has a longer shelf life.
 This can be used for control of aphids or other soft body insect.
 Apply the product as a preventative every 7-14 days to help keep pest populations low.
 The downsides to the product is that it can only be found online and needs to be kept refrigerated, but not frozen.

 The first effective choice to spray would be either insecticidal soap or horticultural oil.
-These insecticidal products coat the aphid’s exoskeleton and cause it to suffocate.
+These insecticidal products coat the aphid’s exoskeleton (body)and cause it to suffocate.
 These insecticides also can kill beneficial insects upon contact, but they have no residual activity.
-So only beneficial insects and pollinators who were directly hit by the application will be affected.
-Pollinators and natural enemies who arrive after the spray solution has dried will not be impacted by soaps or oils.
-Note that these products can be phytotoxic (damaging to the plant) to drought stressed plants, especially at temperatures 90°F or higher.
-Applications should be made when temperatures are cooler, such as the mid to late evening to avoid any potential plant damage.
-For more information on using insecticidal soaps and oils please see HGIC 2771 Insecticidal Soaps for Garden Pest Control.
+So only beneficial insects and pollinators that were directly hit by the application will be affected.
+Pollinators and natural enemies that arrive after the spray solution has dried, will not be impacted by these soaps or oils.
+Note that these products may be phytotoxic (damaging to the plant) to drought stressed plants, especially at temperatures 90°F or higher.
+Applications should be made when temperatures are cooler, such as the mid- to late evening to avoid any potential plant damage.
+For more information on using insecticidal soaps and oils, please see HGIC 2771 Insecticidal Soaps for Garden Pest Control.

 An effective step up from the soaps and oils, are insecticides that contain the active ingredient pyrethrin.
 This botanically derived compound can be very effective in providing a relatively quick knockdown of aphids.
-These products only affect natural enemies and pollinators that are directly within the application, and migrating beneficial insects can be repelled by the residue on plant leaves.
+These products only affect natural enemies and pollinators that are directly within the application.
+Additionally, migrating beneficial insects may be repelled by the residue on plant leaves.
 However, this effect is not long lasting (only hours), so pyrethrins can be an effective choice to help reduce large populations.

 Systemic insecticides are available for the control of aphids, primarily on ornamentals, although there are formulations for vegetables and fruits.
 If applying a systemic insecticide to vegetables or fruits, the label will give specific directions as to when the product can be applied prior to harvest.
-Systemic insecticides contain active ingredients such as, acetamiprid, imidacloprid, thiamethoxam, or dinotefuran.
+Systemic insecticides contain active ingredients, such as, imidacloprid, or dinotefuran.
 These products are applied as a foliar spray or as drench application to the roots.
 The later provides less impact to potential pollinators and natural enemies, as the chemical is applied directly to the roots and taken up by the plant.
 Applications to the roots can take several days to enter and distribute throughout the plant.
 Be sure the systemic insecticide product is labelled for use on the specific vegetable or fruit crop.